-The housing sector, like any other, faced challenges and changes over the last year or two.
+The housing sector, like any other, faced challenges and changes over recent years...
 The political and environmental headlines of 2019 continue to have an impact whilst the ramifications of the Grenfell tragedy are still not clear.
-These challenges combined with the impact of COVID-19 forced housing organisations to evaluate the specific issues that impact their services, solutions and support to tenants, pushing them towards a digital transformation.
+These challenges combined with the impact of COVID-19 forced housing organisations to further evaluate the specific issues that impact their services, solutions and support to tenants, pushing them towards a digital transformation.

 Some of the key issues we'll be discussing include...